SkymouseStudios/skymse-jekyll/_posts/2019-04-03-10-best-apps-for-business-owners.md

 * The fewer apps, the better.
 Don't get too "App Happy" Keep things simple and effective.

 I also included some noteworthy alternatives to each app, because not every app is perfect.
 Sometimes one app works better for your personal needs.

-I am aware that other apps are out there, I'd be happy to hear any suggestions if you have any!
-Just tweet me [@thePatrickHanus](https://www.twitter.com/thepatrickhanus "Patrick's Twitter").